econoalchemist/COLDCARD-BlackBox/02_BlackBox.md

  <img width="325" src="assets/IMG_5950.JPG">
 </p>

 The Ethernet cable was routed through an extra port on the water-tight conduit junction box.
-These junction boxes come with little platic threaded caps, you can simply drill a hole through them and feed the unterminated Ethernet cable through to the inside of the BlackBox.
+These junction boxes come with little plastic threaded caps, you can simply drill a hole through them and feed the un-terminated Ethernet cable through to the inside of the BlackBox.

 <p align="center">
  <img src="assets/BB60.jpg">